Authoring and Publishing Content

 To do this, use the built-in features of both Word and Google Docs.
 See the documentation of either product for more details.

-Word and Google Docs do not allow you to just drag and drop videos, but with the help of the AEM Slack Bot, you can add videos or large images to your documents.
+Word and Google Docs do not allow you to just drag and drop videos, but you can add videos via SharePoint or Google Drive and add the resulting URL as a link to a suitable block in your document.

 Links are an important part of every website and you can add them both in Word and Google Docs.
-If you are creating a link within your website, enter the link just the way it should appear on the final website, even if the page you are linking to is not public yet.
+If you are creating a link within your website, enter the URL as is, even if the page you are linking to is not public yet (e.g. a preview or live URL).

 Sections